 The early archives of the Academy have been well preserved by Baylor University (see Texas Collection inventory below), but the later documents of the Academy have not been archived.
 Therefore, part of my duties as the TAS Historian were to attempt to obtain donated Proceedings, which provide insight into our history.
 I have been pleased that donations from Dr. Norman Horner, Midwestern University; Dr. Jeff Kopachena, Texas A&M University at Commerce; Dr. Glenn Longley, Texas State University; and my own archives helped fill in some of the gaps.
-Drs.
-John Sieben, and Deborah Hettinger contributed significant numbers of Transactions with Proceedings and TJS.
 I wish to acknowledge these TAS members and university professors for their important donations to the TAS archives.
-It is important to point out that our long line of TAS Executive Secretaries (most recently Andrew Kasner and Fred Stevens) maintained a significant number of Transactions and Proceedings in the TAS archives, and I am very grateful to them for essentially serving as TAS archivist until such time that I took over that role.
+It is important to point out that our long line of TAS Executive Secretaries (most recently Andrew Kasner and Fred Stevens) maintained a significant number of Transactions and Proceedings in the TAS archives, and I am very grateful to them for essentially serving as TAS archivist.
 The combination of TAS archived and donated Proceedings are listed in my inventory compilation below.
-Thanks to Dr. Bill Quinn's donation a large gap of missing Proceedings between 1949 and 1990 was filled.
-The only missing Transactions with Proceedings are for the years 1941-43 and 1947-48, which hopefully will show up over time.
-I also want to acknowledge the TAS Board of Directors 2009-2013, and especially Dr. Romi Burks, 2011 President, and Andrew Kasner, 2011-13 Executive Secretary for coordination and assistance in the TAS History Project.
+There remains a large gap in missing Proceedings between 1950 and 1990, which leaves a 40-year period of our history without archived Proceedings.
+Perhaps these will turn up at some point in our members libraries, and we can add them to our Archives.
+I want to acknowledge the TAS Board of Directors 2009-2011, and especially Dr. Romi Burks, 2011 President, and Andrew Kasner, 2011 Executive Secretary for coordination and assistance in the TAS History Project.